jgoilenberg/jgoilenberg.github.com/_posts/guide/apendix/2012-05-11-guide-appendix.markdown

 #Appendix – Related APIs

-Some of the tutorials described in this section need “id’s” from different MELI’s API’s.
+Some of the tutorials described in this site need several “id’s” from different MELI’s API’s.

 For example, when you list an item, you have to specify the following attributes: